Brightspace/github-assignment-uploader/README.md

 ```sh
 ngrok http 3000
 ```
-3. Be sure to change the Webhook URL in the GitHub application settings to be your ngrok tunnel URL.
+3. Be sure to change the **Webhook URL** in the **GitHub application settings to be your ngrok tunnel URL**.
 4. Create a GitHub event to trigger the bot.

 ## Repository Setup

 In order to have this bot watch the Visual Difference tests for a specific repo, you need to have a custom Travis CI configuration.

+1. Ensure that your repository is setup with the [visual-diff package](https://github.com/BrightspaceUI/visual-diff).
-1. Firstly, make sure that the application is installed on the desired repo.
+2. Make sure that the GitHub application is installed on the desired repo.
-2. Modify your Travis CI config so that it has the following `jobs` section.
+3. Modify your Travis CI config so that it has the following `jobs` section.

 ```yaml
 jobs: